 He introduced the idea of disjointed incrementalism, a package of heuristics that could be used to make small, incremental changes along the way.
 Disjointed incrementalism rang true for several generations of scholars and problem solvers.
+What he found was mixed.
+Consider Duplo blocks, the little sibling to Lego building blocks.
 An Introduction to Design Thinking (Part Two) In the constructivist-learning model, engagement and experience combine with immersive environments and self-organisation of knowledge to establish a context in which learning occurs naturally.

 Constructivism has since the time of Dewey become closely affiliated with Project Based Learning and yet despite years of efforts to refine the process the result does not always match the promise (Scheer, Noweski and Meinel.
 2012).
 Scheer et al. argue that ‘Design Thinking’ is capable of providing the structure required for successful constructivist learning and the development of skills required for 21st century citizenship.